WARNING: Full spoilers for the episode below.

 After the brutal actions of Crixus and many of the other rebels last week, tensions are still high between Crixus and Spartacus this week.
 Infact, Spartacus is now doing things without telling Crixus and who can blame him for not fully trusting the mad Gaul?
 Meanwhile, Caesar is still in the rebel city stirring up trouble.

-“Blood Brothers” wasn’t quite as good as last week’s episode, but it was still a really good episode.
-I continued to be impressed with both Crassus and Caesar (the roles, not so much their actions).
-Caesar finally revealed himself a Roman and took out a few rebels, and even had a brief battle with Gannicus and later Agron (and Saxa).
+“Blood Brothers” wasn’t quite as good as last week’s episode, but it was still a really enjoyable episode.
+I continue to be impressed with both Crassus and Caesar (the roles, not so much their actions).
+Caesar finally revealed himself a Roman and took out a few rebels, and even had a brief battle with Gannicus and later Agron (and Saxa too).
 Hell, Caesar even managed to stab Spartacus himself in the back.
 Going up against some of the best of the rebels and living to tell about it isn’t bad at all.

 It was nice to see Crixus and Spartacus tease a confrontation throughout the episode, only to join together in battle against the Romans at the end.
 The scene with Spartacus and Gannicus fighting back to back against a horde of Romans, only to have Crixus come literally leaping into the fray to help them, was quite as a sight to behold.
 Afterwards, the blood soaked warriors embraced arms showing that yes, they are indeed blood brothers once again.

 Spartacus finally freed the Roman slaves in this episode, as part of a plan to try and trick Crassus.
 It was nice to see Laeta and the others, including some children, get to leave the city after so many of them were needlessly killed last week thanks to Crixus and Naevia.
 Yes, the slaves were threatened by Crixus on the way out, and others spat on, and even pissed on them, but at least they got to go free.